abhirup2565/Esign_Project-Backend/readme.md

 ```

 ### 5. Configure environment variables:
-Create a .env file in the backend folder.
-You’ll need values from different services:
+Create a .env file in the backend folder. <br>You’ll need values from different services:
 | Variable                   | Where to Get It                                                       | Description                                       |
 | -------------------------- | --------------------------------------------------------------------- | ------------------------------------------------- |
 | `SECRET_KEY`               | Generate using `django.core.management.utils.get_random_secret_key()` | Required by Django for security                   |